Our Breeding Programs

 09/10 C ram B ram A ram

-Saltmarsh Arthur B As you can see, the current cycle (2008-2009) is a linecross year for the A bloodline, so the A ewes are bred to an A ram.
+Saltmarsh Chester As you can see, the current cycle (2014-15) is a linecross year for the A bloodline, so the A ewes are bred to a A ram.
 The B ewes are outcrossed with a C ram, and the C ewes are outcrossed to a B ram.
-At least 2 or 3 A ram lambs are retained in the flock to serve as flocksires – one each year – beginning in 2010 when they will be 18 months old.
-Rams from the two outcross groups (BxC and CxB) are sold and not used as flocksires in this flock.
-Any ewe lambs retained for flock expansion are assigned to the same bloodline as their mother.
+Several A ram lambs will be retained in the flock to serve as flocksires – two each year – beginning in 2016 when they will be 18 months old.
+Rams from the two outcross groups (BxC and CxB) are sold and not used as flocksires in our flock.
+Any ewe lambs retained as replacement breeders are assigned to the same bloodline as their mother.